nickderobertis/flexlate/docsrc/source/tutorial/arbitrary-changes.md

-# Making Arbitrary Changes to Flexlate Configuration
+# Making Other Changes to Flexlate Templates and Configuration

 Flexlate provides commands that automatically manage configuration such as [`fxt add source`](../commands.md#fxt-add-source) or